AdobeDocs/experience-manager-cloud-service.en/help/security/web-application-firewall-and-cnd-rules.md

 >
 >This feature is not yet generally available.

-Adobe will try to mitigate attacks against customer websites, but itt may be useful to proactively filter requests matching certain patterns so malicious traffic does not reach your application.
+Adobe tries to mitigate attacks against customer websites, but it may be useful to proactively filter requests matching certain patterns so malicious traffic does not reach your application.
 Possible approaches include:

 * Apache layer modules such as `mod_security`
 * Configuring rules that are deployed to the CDN using Cloud Manager's configuration pipeline.